Types of Inflammation-

-Depending upon the defense capacity of the host and duration of response, inflammation can be classified as acute or chronic.1.
-Acute inflammation: Acute inflammation is of short duration and represents the early body reaction and is usually followed by healing.
+1. Acute inflammation: Acute inflammation is of short duration represents the early body reaction and is usually followed by healing.

-2. Chronic inflammation: Chronic inflammation is of a longer duration and occurs either after the causative agents of acute inflammation persists for a long time or the stimulus that induces chronic inflammation from the beginning.
-The characteristic features of chronic inflammation are presence of chronic inflammatory cells such as lymphocytes, plasma cells and macrophages.
-Macrophage (phagocytic cells) derived from monocyte, walls of blood vessels and in loose connective tissue.
+2. Chronic inflammation: Chronic inflammation is of a longer duration and occurs either after the causative agents of acute inflammation persist for a long time or the stimulus that induces chronic inflammation from the beginning.
+The characteristic features of chronic inflammation are the presence of chronic inflammatory cells such as lymphocytes, plasma cells, and macrophages.
+Macrophages (phagocytic cells) are derived from monocytes, walls of blood vessels, and loose connective tissue.
 They interact with lymphocytes to facilitate antibody production.

 BASIC MECHANISM INVOLVED IN THE PROCESS OF INFLAMMATION